Introduction to Benefits and Limitations of Using Python

 #5.
 Problems in matplotlib

 There are also certain challenges in the matplotlib, which is quite a capable non-interactive plotting package.
 For one, there is a lack of uniformity in interfaces for various methods and functions.
-As an example, when you generate a text box with the pyplot.annotate function or the annotate method of the axes object, you can use the xycoords keyword to specify if the text location is specified as data coordinates, figure fractional coordinates or axes fractional coordinates.
+As an example, when you generate a text box with the pyplot.annotate function or the axes object’s annotated method; you can use the xycoords keyword to specify if the text location is specified as data coordinates, figure fractional coordinates or axes fractional coordinates.
 But this keyword is missing with the pyplot.text function and only data coordinates can be used to specify the text location, which is generally not what programmers want.